 Microsoft Teams is the ultimate tool for collaborating at work.
-Teams provides a fully decked out document storage, chat, and online meeting environment.
-Teams is Microsoft’s answer to programs like Slack or Google Hangouts.
+Teams provides a fully decked-out document storage, chat, and online meeting environment.
+Teams is a key component of Microsoft 365.

-If you’ve ever needed to participate in a team project at work, you’ll fully appreciate the need for such a tool.
-Each program is designed for work collaboration and has a slightly different set of features, some you may need, some you may not.
+If you’ve ever needed to participate in a team project at work, you’ll fully appreciate the need for such an easy-to-use tool.
+Each program is designed for work collaboration and has a slightly different set of features and benefits.
 Microsoft Teams is your new best friend for group projects.

 Our hand-picked top Microsoft Teams features:

-As another Microsoft product, Teams (of course!) integrates beautifully with Office 365, which is perfect if you’re already using that for your business.
-The Office 365 applications that get used every day in your workplace―like Word, Excel, PowerPoint, OneNote, SharePoint, and Outlook―are fully integrated into Microsoft Teams.
+As another Microsoft product, Teams integrates beautifully with Microsoft 365, which is perfect if you’re already using that for your business.
+All of your most used Microsoft 365 apps―like Word, Excel, PowerPoint, OneNote, SharePoint, and Outlook―are fully integrated into Microsoft Teams.

-2019 has brought with it a number of improvements to the Office 365 Groups admin experience.
-You can easily and swiftly create teams within a group, bring deleted groups back, edit the group email alias, and use sensitivity labels.
+With Teams integration you can quickly create teams within a group, bring deleted groups back, edit the group email alias, and use sensitivity labels.

-For employees who still prefer Windows Explorer, Teams is optimised for this browser, too.
+For employees who prefer Files Explorer, Teams is optimised for this browser, too.
 You’re provided with Explorer-view access to OneDrive and SharePoint locations directly from Office suite applications or Explore itself.
 This is a major tipping point to push people towards Teams when considering Teams vs Zoom.

-You can dedicate chat channels to certain topics which makes it far easier and more likely to keep messaging on a topic and resolve problems faster without distraction.
-With channels seperated by topic, there’s far less clutter.
+You can dedicate chat channels to certain topics, making it easier to keep messaging relevant and resolve problems faster, without distraction.
+With channels separated by topic, there’s far less clutter.
 It also makes finding what you’re looking for seamless, as you don’t have to scroll through a lot of irrelevant messages.
-This means less time wasted and less frustrated employees!
+This means less time wasted and less frustrated employees.

 The Conversation tab in Microsoft Teams appears in the General channel.
 It also shows up in any other additional channels you create.
 All class members can contribute to this channel.
 In other channels, the @mention button can be used to invite people to the conversation.
 Conversations vary from chats, as everyone in the channel can view them.
 They can view the files that are shared in the conversation, too, by going to the Files tab.